-- Secondly, manufacturers have a duty of care to consumers.
+Duty of care.
+Secondly, the case established that manufacturers have a duty of care to the end consumers or users of their products.
 According to Lord Atkin’s ratio decendi, “a manufacturer of products, which he sells… to reach the ultimate consumer in the form in which they left him… owes a duty to the consumer to take reasonable care”.
-This precedent has evolved and expanded to form the basis of laws that protect consumers from contaminated or faulty goods.
-These protections began as common law but many have since been codified in legislation, such as the Trade Practices Act (C’wealth, 1974).
+This precedent has evolved and now forms the basis of laws that protect consumers from contaminated or faulty goods.
+These protections began as common law but many have since been codified in legislation, such as the Trade Practices Act (Commonwealth, 1974).

-- Thirdly, Lord Atkin’s controversial ‘neighbour principle’.
-Here Atkin raised the question of which people may be directly affected by our actions, our conduct or things we manufacture.
-“You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour.
+Neighbour principle.
+Thirdly, the Donoghue v.
+Stevenson case produced Lord Atkin’s controversial “neighbour principle”, which extended the tort of negligence beyond the tortfeasor and the immediate party.
+It raised the question of exactly which people might be affected by negligent actions.
+In Donoghue’s case, she had not purchased the ginger beer but had received it as a gift; she was a “neighbour” rather than a party to the contract.
+Atkin said of this principle: “You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour.
 Who, then, in law, is my neighbour?
-The answer seems to be: persons who are so closely and directly affected by my act that I ought to have them in [mind] when I am I am [considering these] acts or omissions.”
+The answer seems to be persons who are so closely and directly affected by my act that I ought to have them in [mind] when I am [considering these] acts or omissions.”